23003aary/C-Course-Projects/README.md

 # C-Course-Projects
-Collaborated with a partner to complete the following projects in C
+Collaborated with a partner to complete the following projects in C. The first project is labeled 'Restaurant.c'.
+In this project our goal was to create the backend of a mobile ordering app.
+The projects aim was to help us implement and gain faimilarity with pointers and stacks and queues, while keeping track of memory usage.
+The second project is labeled 'QR-Code.c'.
+The projects goal was to implement concepts of bit-masking, hexidecimal, and binary to create a encryption and decryption system.
+The end result of the code is a QR code generated from a string of words and a processes to unveil the sentence a QR code might reveal.